Fivell/policies/source/sections/22-key_definitions.md

   or incremental, including just the data that changed from the previous backup.

 - _Backup Service_: A logging service for unifying system and application logs, encrypting them, and providing a dashboard for them.
-Offered with all Datica Add-ons and as an option for PaaS Customers.
+Offered with all Versionista Add-ons and as an option for PaaS Customers.

 - _Breach_: Means the acquisition, access, use, or disclosure of protected health information (PHI) in a manner not permitted under the Privacy Rule